luizbgomide/EclipsePhase2e-ptbr/src/12/04-ranged-combat.md

 | <p class="indent">» Suppressive Fire</p>       | Standard DV to anyone moving out of cover within cone |

 </blockquote>

+### Indirect Fire

+With the help of a spotter, you can target an enemy that you can’t see using indirect fire.
+Indirect attacks are primarily made with seekers, grenades, and other projectiles that do not follow a direct-line trajectory to the target.
+You must be meshed with a character, bot, tactical network, or sensor system that has the target in its sights and which feeds you targeting data.
+Indirect attacks suffer a −20 modifier.

+[Seeker missiles](10-seeker-weapons-and-grenades.md) can home in on a target that is “painted” with reflected energy from a [laser sight](13-weapon-accessories.md) or similar target designator system.
+An “attack” must first be made to paint the target with the laser sight using Guns skill.
+If successful, the target acquisition negates the −20 indirect fire modifier for the seeker launcher’s attack test.
+The target must be held in the spotter’s sights (requiring a complex action each turn) until the seeker strikes.

 ### Range